moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/official_image_details.md

 Often you will want to automate your server configuration based on data unavailable before start.

-For instance, if you use server tags to configure your monitoring, you can retrieve these data using the following executable.
+For instance, if you use server tags to configure your monitoring, you can retrieve this data using the following executables.

-- `/usr/local/bin/oc-metadata` Executable which retrieves server metadata (TEXT)
+- `/usr/local/bin/oc-metadata`: Executable which retrieves server metadata (TEXT).
-- `/usr/local/bin/oc-metadata-json` Executable which retrieves server metadata (JSON)
+- `/usr/local/bin/oc-metadata-json`: Executable which retrieves server metadata (JSON).
-- `/usr/sbin/oc-sync-kernel-module` Executable which synchronizes kernel modules
+- `/usr/sbin/oc-sync-kernel-module`: Executable which synchronizes kernel modules.

-In addition, this script is required by `/nbd-root-disconnect.conf` to disconnect root volume gracefully.
+In addition, this script is required by `/etc/init/nbd-root-disconnect.conf` to disconnect root volume gracefully.

 - `/usr/sbin/nbd-disconnect-root`